 We are excited to bring the Touch Therapy for Liddle Kidz with Autism Course to the beautiful Island of Oahu (Honolulu), Hawaii.
-This Accredited 2-day professional training, taught by Master Teacher Tina Allen, will be held at the Neal Blaisdell Center.

 Sometimes called “The Gathering Place,” Oahu certainly lives up to its name.
 Swim in the warm waters of world-famous Waikiki one moment, then enjoy the dramatic mountain views of the Nuuanu Pali Lookout another.
 Watch the surfers on the legendary North Shore by day, then dance the night away in vibrant nightlife spots around Honolulu.